 Home is where the heart is, so it needs to be a space that feels relaxed, comfortable and personal.
 If you’re embarrassed about having people over but don’t have much money to spruce things up it can be pretty stressful, but thankfully you can make a difference on a small budget if needed.
 Start with the walls, remove fussy wallpaper and mend any cracks or holes with ready made filler.

 Paint everywhere white or cream, you can get huge tubs of paint in these colours that don’t cost much and will massively transform your home.
 Search sites like eBay and scour charity shops for things like decorative items, curtains, cushion covers and lamps.
+If you want to switch up your style but don’t have a whole lot of money to do so, here are some ideas for your bedroom, living room or any room!

 The space will look bright, airy and more modern just by changing these things.
 If your carpets are a little worse for wear, hire a Rug Doctor, a powerful carpet cleaner that will bring it back up to scratch.
 It doesn’t cost much and is way cheaper than replacing the flooring completely.